< Back to Blog Overview

 Web Scraping with Nodejs

-We have written many articles on web scraping and have scraped various different websites with Python but in this article, we will show you how it can be done with Nodejs.
+We have written many articles on web scraping and have scraped various websites with Python but in this article, we will show you how it can be done with Nodejs.

-This tutorial will be divided into sections.
+This tutorial will be divided into two sections.
 In the first section we will scrape a website with a normal XHR request and then in the next section we will scrape another website that only loads data after Javascript execution.

 Setting up the prerequisites